 And the Martyrs must have believed it because they also gave up their life so that the Word may be released to us in a pure form, rather than become bottled up in doctrines and unknown languages.

 And there must be a few today who believe what Jesus said, other than those who study the Word because they wish to become ministers, or those who study even harder who wish to dispute and tear down every Word that God has written.

 The Mega-churches of today that have more wealth than many countries say there is.
 They say that if you give them all your money, that you will be blessed.
 Maybe that is what Jesus meant when He said to give all your money to the rich.

 No, I think He said that the rich should give to the poor.
-Perhaps I misunderstood, for surely such big-name preachers with thousand upon thousand of followers and givers cannot be wrong?
+Perhaps I misunderstood, for surely such big-name preachers with thousands upon thousands of followers and givers cannot be wrong.

 Oh well.
 Poor mistreated me.